 The Christmas Story

 It only seems right to balance out the serious side of Christmas with a sense of the ridiculous.
 In the absence of snow for making snowballs here on the Equator, a sweet squishy substance makes an excellent substitute for pelting your kids with.
-A marshmallow fight is surely a great equaliser for all ages and the perfect antidote for when family ties get fractious about mid-afternoon on Christmas Day after the Champagne and sugar high has bottomed-out and chat about climate change and Kardashians kicks in.
+A marshmallow fight is surely a great equaliser for all ages and the perfect antidote for when family ties get fractious about mid-afternoon on Christmas Day after the Champagne and sugar high has bottomed out and chats about climate change and Kardashians kick in.